-I've recently found out that there is a flying freehold issue on a house I put an offer in two weeks back in what was supposed to be a quick, no chain conveyancing.
-Northop is where the house is located.
-Is there any advice you can impart?
+I've recently found out that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+Northop is the location of the property.
+Can you offer any assistance?

 Flying freeholds in Northop are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Northop you must be sure that your lawyer goes through the deeds thoroughly.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in Northop you would need to get your solicitor to go through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Northop may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 My father has recommend that I instruct his conveyancing solicitors in Northop.
 Should I choose my own solicitor?